Accommodation Policy for Students with Disabilities

 Students who wish to make a request for an accommodation based on a disability must:

-- Identify themselves to the Office of the Dean of Student Affairs and request accommodations following their acceptance of admission to Bowdoin.
-A student begins this process by completing the form entitled "Self-Identification and Request for Accommodations for Students with Disabilities and Other Special Needs."
-New students access the form via their Blackboard account, assigned by the College, post-acceptance.
+Identify themselves to the Office of the Dean of Student Affairs and request accommodations following their acceptance of admission to Bowdoin.
+A student begins this process by completing the form entitled "Self-Identification and Request for Accommodations for Students with Disabilities."
+New students are notified of the form in their post-admission materials.
 Continuing students receive notification of the policy and form availability at the beginning of each semester.
 They may identify themselves at any time and should do so immediately following an injury or illness with permanent or long-term implications.
 The form will become part of the student's personal file, which is maintained by the Office of the Dean of Student Affairs.

-- Provide, at the student's expense, current (i.e. typically within 1 to 5 years depending upon the nature of the disability) relevant documentation of a disability that substantially limits a major life activity or that meets one of the per se qualifying disabilities under the Maine Human Rights Act.
+Provide, at the student's expense, current (i.e. within 1 to 5 years depending upon the nature of the disability) relevant documentation of a disability that substantially limits a major life activity or that meets on of the per se qualifying disabilities under the Maine Human Rights Act.
 Documentation must be completed by a qualified, licensed professional.
-Upon receipt of required documentation, the director of accommodations for students with disabilities in the Office of the Dean of Student Affairs will consult with the student and other appropriate individuals in determining recommended accommodations.
+Upon receipt of required documentation, the director of accommodations for students with disabilities in the Office of the Dean of Student Affairs will consult with the student and other appropriate individuals in determining reasonable accommodations.

 Students who experience academic or other difficulties that impact their educational experience and suspect an underlying disability are encouraged to identify themselves to the director of accommodations for students with disabilities in the Office of the Dean of Student Affairs.
-Referrals for testing by qualified individuals can be provided through the College Health and Counseling Centers.
+Referrals for testing by qualified individuals can be provided through Health Services and Counseling Center.
 Notification of a disability to anyone other than the director of accommodations for students with disabilities is not sufficient.
-Information contained in a student’s application for admission to the College is not transferred to the director.